rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 A more recent example of signatures is [Rust's](https://doc.rust-lang.org/1.8.0/book/traits.html) traits.

-Supplemetary code is provided in the authors [repository](https://github.com/rikkimax/stdc-signatures).
+Supplementary code is provided by the author in the [repository](https://github.com/rikkimax/stdc-signatures).

 ## Rationale